klemen-s/klemen-s/README.md

 ### Hi there 👋 I'm Klemen

 ## About Me
 I'm a versatile developer who enjoys working across different technologies.
 Currently I am studying at UL FRI (Faculty of Computer and Information Science).
 I thrive on continuous learning and exploring new technologies to enhance my skills and knowledge base.
-Always with a book in hand or browsing through tech articles, I'm fueled by a curiosity to understand the world of technology better.
+I'm fueled by a curiosity to understand the world of technology better.

 ## Interests and Passions
 - 🧠 Passionate about AI and its potential to revolutionize industries.